Terra (blockchain): Collapse

 Beginning on 9 May 2022, the tokens made headlines after UST began to break its peg to the US dollar.
 Over the next week, the price of UST plunged to 10 cents, while LUNA fell to "virtually zero", down from an all-time high of $119.51.
 Before the crash, LUNA was one of the top ten largest cryptocurrencies on the market.
 The collapse wiped out almost $45 billion of market capitalization in one week.
 Terra-Luna operated on a two-coin system protocol that lacked traditional collateral backing.
-Its collapse was likely triggered by an attack on its liquidity pool and was facilitated by flaws in the underlying blockchain framework.
+The run was unlikely to have been caused by concentrated third-party manipulation, and was instead precipitated by growing concerns about the sustainability of the system.

 On 13 May, Terraform Labs temporarily halted the Terra blockchain in response to the falling prices of UST and LUNA.
 Despite the company's attempts to stabilize UST and LUNA via its bitcoin and other cryptocurrency reserves from the Luna Foundation Guard, they were unable to reestablish the 1:1 peg of UST to USD.
 As of 16 May 2022, blockchain analysts claim that the expenditure of the LFO bitcoin reserves still remains unclear.

 Likely causes of the collapse included mass withdrawals from the Anchor Protocol days before the collapse, investor concerns about cryptocurrencies more generally, and a drop in the price of bitcoin.
 During the collapse, holders converted UST into LUNA via the mint-and-burn system, which caused the price of LUNA to collapse due to its increased supply.
 This in turn destabilized the balancing mechanism between the currencies.